 What Are the Symptoms of Postpartum Depression?

 Symptoms of postpartum depression are similar to what happens normally following childbirth.
 They include difficulty sleeping, appetite changes, excessive fatigue, decreased libido, and frequent mood changes.
-However, these are also accompanied by other symptoms of major depression, which are not normal after childbirth, and may include depressed mood; loss of pleasure; feelings of worthlessness, hopelessness, and helplessness; and thoughts of death or suicide or thoughts or hurting someone else.
+However, these are also accompanied by other symptoms of major depression, which are not normal after childbirth, and may include depressed mood; loss of pleasure; feelings of worthlessness, hopelessness, and helplessness; thoughts of death or suicide or thoughts or hurting someone else.

 What Are the Risk Factors for Getting Postpartum Depression?